 As it was announced on 29 February 2012, The Pirates Bay has stopped serving

 .torrent files, switching entirely to magnet-links.
 Reasons for that are unclear and arguments, that it will not cause much troubles, are weak as per me.
-So I’m pretty happy, that someone has discovered a very easy work-around for this problem.
-It works like a charm.

 The Pirates Bay’s admins actually haven’t stopped serving

 .torrent files.
 They only made links to them invisible.
 You can still access them without any problems, with a slight modifications to your URL.

 then you just have to change it to:

 In other words: cut-off

 torrent subdirectory (part) from URL, and place it both in the beginning of URL (subdomain), with

 s at the end, and in the end of URL (file extension) with

 For example, if you would like to download “Cloud Atlas” movie and you have this link: